 About the Author

-Vann Ellen Mitchell is an Executive Director with CCS Fundraising.
+Vann Ellen Mitchell is an Assistant Vice President with CCS Fundraising.
 She has experience with healthcare institutions, associations, and religious and human service organizations.
 Vann has significant knowledge in capital campaigns, major gift fundraising, prospect management, and research.
 She holds a B.S. from UNC – Chapel Hill and an M.A. from Carnegie Mellon University.